 BEST IF MONEY IS NO OBJECT

 Your doctor’s visit with SteadyMD can last an hour, or longer if needed – compared to around 10-15 minutes in a traditional doctor’s office.
-You can call, text or video chat with your doctor in unlimited fashion.
+You can call, text or video chat with your doctor in an unlimited fashion.
 Your doctor will actually reach out to you, proactively, to check on you.
 SteadyMD gathers all of your medical records to make sure the care they provide is on the firmest possible footing.
 And SteadyMD doctors can provide this amount of attention because they see fewer patients per doctor than in a typical healthcare setting.

 Pricing and pay structure